 Heat a hot griddle or skillet over low to medium heat.

 Mix all ingredients together well, except for the baking powder

-Allow to sit about 2 – 3 minutes for the flax seeds to help bind the mixture.
-(The ground flax seeds is a plant-based substitution for eggs.)
+Allow the mix to sit about 2 – 3 minutes for the flax seeds to help bind the mixture.
+(The ground flax seeds are a plant-based substitution for eggs.)